web-dave/webdave.de/src/assets/posts/cypress.md

 );
 ```

-_This Endppoint will be available as a alias `@new-user`_ and we can test the request as followed:
+_This endpoint will be available as a alias `@new-user`_ and we can test the request as followed:

 ```JavaScript
 cy.get('@new-user')